CERES

 Tier III · Watch

-Elevated risk of IPC Phase 3 deterioration.
+Elevated stress signals.
 Situational monitoring and early preparedness recommended.

 Important